Invasion (2005 TV series): Future plotlines

+In an 2010 interview, during the promotion of Tucker & Dale vs. Evil, Tyler Labine revealed that the overall concept of the series was to depict humanity facing an evolutionary change they couldn’t stop.
+The "invasion" seen in the show wasn’t meant to be a traditional invasion, but rather an evolutionary step marking the end of humanity as we knew it.
+According to him, Shaun Cassidy had planned for the show to span five seasons, exploring the desperate struggle of humans fighting an irreversible process.
+It was a battle that humans could never win, ultimately leading to "the end of human nature."
+He also mentioned that Larkin was supposed to return in a more evolved, antagonist role, stronger than the hybrids, and that he and Russell would have joined a militia in an attempt to kill her.
+Ultimately, the show would have explored humanity's end through a forced evolutionary step, and the overall theme was that, no matter what, "we're all dead" because humanity was destined to disappear in the face of this new evolutionary phase.

 Soundtrack

 Invasion features an orchestral score performed by the Hollywood Studio Symphony Orchestra and composed by Jon Ehrlich and Jason Derlatka, incorporating many recurring themes and dramatic melodies.
 Their music was well received.
 The soundtrack of the show became available on October 21, 2008 at moviescoremedia.com.
 The album features more than 60 minutes of carefully selected tracks from the series.

 Invasion is one of Ehrlich and Derlatka's favorite works saying: "Its always a treat working with a great orchestra.
 We love working with Shaun Cassidy."